2022 Australian Grand Prix: Race report

 On lap 24, an accident for Sebastian Vettel brought out the safety car.
 Russell, who had not yet pitted unlike most of the grid, used the opportunity to make a pit stop, gaining time over his competitors due to pitting under safety car and rejoining the race in third behind Leclerc, who had built a lead and had pitted before the safety car, and Verstappen, who locked up at turn 11 on lap 12 and suffered graining on his left-front tyre.
 With the safety car still on the track on lap 25, Schumacher almost hit Yuki Tsunoda, leading stewards to review the safety-car protocol to mandate the 10-length gap between vehicles behind the safety car.
 When racing resumed on lap 27, Verstappen attempted to overtake Leclerc, who picked up old rubber on turn 16, but Leclerc held position into turn 1 and built another lead.
 Pérez came out fifth after the safety car but was back in third by lap 37, after a brief battle for third with Russell, who was told to look after his tyres and to not fight Pérez.
-On lap 39, Verstappen retired due to a fuel issue causing a fire in his car, which was different from that in Bahrain.
+On lap 39, Verstappen retired due to a fuel issue causing a fire in his car, his last retirement until coincidentally the 2024 edition of the race, which was different from that in Bahrain.
 The virtual safety car was brought out, ending on lap 40.
 In the final laps, Hamilton was closing in on teammate Russell for third but could not race him due to overheating.
-Alexander Albon was able to keep his hard compounds for 57 laps, before having to make his compulsory pit stop, and finished 10th for Williams' first point of the season.
+Alexander Albon was able to keep his hard compounds for 57 laps, before having to make his compulsory pit stop, and finished 10th for Williams's first point of the season.
 On lap 58, Leclerc set the fastest lap, as he won the race, while Pérez and Russell completed the podium.

 The results moved Russell into second place in the Drivers' Championship, while Leclerc extended his lead to 34 points, and 46 points ahead of Verstappen, who suffered his second DNF in three races.
+Verstappen would go on to win the championship, breaking the record for the largest points deficit overturned in a season.
 Leclerc's grand slam was the first for a Ferrari driver since Fernando Alonso had achieved the feat at the 2010 Singapore Grand Prix, and his performance was compared to Michael Schumacher's grand slam at the 2004 Australian Grand Prix.